My Current Situation Part XV

 However, once I earned my college degree, I continued to work the next 3 to 4 months in the same sales support position I held in college.
 It was at a Bridgeport, CT financial services firm.
 I also continued with my internship from the Summer before where I worked at a Bridgeport, CT Public Broadcasting TV station for a Minister from a local African American Baptist church.
 Minister John and I collaborated on this gospel TV show called Lifeline Gospel Videos.
 He was the host of the show and I was responsible for interviewing gospel artists over the telephone, writing up and editing their biographical stories and broadcasting these stories on air in 2 to 3 minute increments.
 My segment was called Bio-Line Gospel Videos.
 And it took me all week long to write, create, produce and serve as the talent for one segment.
 This was back in the 80s so the videos stories were saved on Betacam and converted to VHS for home use.
 Working on these video stories with the gospel artists was truly a labor of love.
 I am particularly fascinated by everyday peoples’ stories and I also love to share them with others so this opportunity was Win/Win.
 What wasn’t Win/Win was that this was an internship so I did not get paid one thin dime and as much as I loved my job, it did not pay the rent or the bills so consequently when it came time to put in my notice to the financial services firm so I had time to devote to the field I just earned a degree in, I quickly shed the public broadcasting TV station internship as well.

 In my mind I was still on the right track though as the goal post college was to gain as much experience in the media industry as possible so by starting early with the Public Broadcasting TV gig, I had a little leg up on building my resume.
 I called myself being “paid in experience” so I could command a certain salary for when I entered the field of Media.
 In my opinion, back in the 80s, the media industry was like a closed fist.
 There were lots and lots of people looking to get in and very few openings.
-So it took a lot to pry open that “fist” and receive an open position (and this was both behind the scenes and in front of the scenes) as the supply of jobs truly exceeded the demand.
+So it took a lot to pry open that “fist” and receive an open position (and this was both behind the scenes and in front of the scenes) as the demand exceeded the supply.
 And this was at a time where the pay scale in Media (especially for behind the scenes positions) was extremely low but this did not deter people from trying to get into what was perceived as the “glamour field.”

 As I mentioned, post college was when I discovered that living in Bridgeport, CT was not working for me anymore as I needed to be closer to a TV station and the closest, WTNH “Action News 8,” was located in New Haven, CT.
 As luck with have it, my sister Casandra and her husband Alfredo were living in New Haven, CT at the time.
 They had not yet purchased their forever home in Ledyard, CT so they were living in a large 2 bedroom apartment in the Edgewood neighborhood.
 I asked Casandra (since my plans of moving to the Washington, DC area after college and working in Media recently imploded) if I could stay with her and Alfredo until I got on my feet and they both graciously agreed.
 I stayed with the two of them all Summer long rent free while looking for work as well as looking for an apartment.
 Casandra was instrumental in finding me my first apartment, a Studio apartment on Whitney Avenue in the East Rock neighborhood of New Haven, CT.
 The rent was $375 a month plus utilities for essentially one large room with a teeny tiny kitchenette, a teeny tiny dining area and a separate full bathroom.
 I bought a tiny dining table and chairs for the dining area, a daybed for the living area because it served the dual purpose of a couch in the daytime and a bed at night.
 The kitchenette was way too small to fit in any furniture.
 Oh and yes, housing was very affordable back then and this unit was perfect for me (smile).